Mohammed-Khamis99/AWS-Projects/README.md

 ![image](https://github.com/user-attachments/assets/26cff9ac-f3f4-42f6-8b15-a9a5a3df07a5)

-•	Name the policy and click "Create policy."
+•	Name the policy and click "Create policy.".
-3. Update Lambda Function Code
+3. Update Lambda Function Code.
-•	Modify your Lambda function's Python code to interact with DynamoDB:
+•	Modify your Lambda function's Python code to interact with DynamoDB:.
 ```python
 # Import the JSON utility package
 import json